Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Computing Robust Invariant Sets

-Different from \cite{xue2018}, we introduce a parameter $\alpha$ into the construction of the value function \eqref{vf}.
-This enables us to reduce it a unique bounded solution to a Bellman equation, which will be shown later.
+Unlike \cite{xue2018}, we introduce a positive valued parameter $\alpha$ and new bounded functions $(h'_{j}(\bm{x}))_{j=1}^{n_0}$ into the construction of the value function \eqref{vf}.
+This enables us to reduce $V(\bm{x})$ to the unique bounded solution to \eqref{eq} when $\alpha\in (0,1)$.
+When $\alpha=1$, \eqref{vf} is just a bounded solution to \eqref{eq}.
+As discussed in \cite{xue2018}, the uniqueness of bounded solutions to \eqref{eq} with $\alpha=1$ cannot be guaranteed and thus we cannot obtain the maximal robust invariant set via solving \eqref{eq} generally.
+However, it facilitates the computation of robust invariant sets via solving a semi-definite program, as shown in Subsection \ref{AA}.